TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson2.md

   which the sample estimate distributions approach their theoretical parametric distribution as sample size increases depends on the population distribution, and therefore varies from case-to-case.
-If the sample size is too low, the 'coverage' of confidence intervals will tend to be lower than 'nominal'.
+If the sample size is too low, the 'coverage' of confidence intervals may well turn out to be lower than 'nominal'.
 That is, a parametric confidence interval that is supposed to be 95% (nominally 95%) may actually correspond to only a 91.3% interval.
 So the right answer depends both on the shape of the population (the closer to normal, the better the parametric confidence intervals will tend to cover the nominal interval) and how good you need the coverage to actually be.
-If the main focus of a study is a particular mean, you should ensure you have robust sample sizes to ensure your confidence intervals are very reliable.
-On the other hand, if you are using parametric estimates to filter very large numbers of largely redundant variables into a smaller set to use in a machine learning procedure that can accommodate some extraneous variables, the exact coverage of the confidence interval might be less important than the computationally efficiency of the filtering procedure.
-With small samples, bootstrapping (a non-parametric 'resampling' procedure covered later in this course) can often provide confidence intervals with better coverage than those based on parametric methods.
-Bootstrapping also provides good opportunities to evaluate how well the CLT assumption holds in a particular situation.
+If the main focus of a study is a particular mean, you should make sure you have robust sample sizes to ensure your confidence intervals are very reliable, or avoid relying on the CLT by using non-parametric methods like the empirical bootstrap (covered later in this course) to estimate intervals.
+On the other hand, if you are using parametric estimates to filter very large numbers of partially redundant variables into a smaller set to use in a machine learning procedure that can accommodate some extraneous variables (a common scenario), the exact coverage of a confidence interval might be less important than the computational efficiency of the filtering procedure.

 [Return to index](#index)